OrganismalSystemsBiology/faster2/README.md

 Note: Check the 'Add Python to PATH' checkbox at the first step in the installer.

-At the time of writing this document (2024/07/11), it is recommendable to use python 3.10.x.
+At the time of writing this document (2024/07/11), it is recommended to use Python 3.10.x.

-In the windows shell, execute the following commands:
+In the Windows shell, execute the following commands:
 ```sh
 C:\Users\user-name> mkdir faster2-env
 C:\Users\user-name> cd faster2-env